eBay/tsv-utils/docs/ComparativeBenchmarks2018.md

 * Tools accepting CSV data must handle escape characters.
 This is computationally more expensive than a strict delimited format like TSV.
 Supporting both CSV and TSV makes optimizing the TSV case challenging.
 * Some CSV implementations support embedded newlines, others do not.
 Embedded newline support is more challenging because highly optimized "readline" routines cannot be used to find record boundaries.
 * Handling arbitrary expression trees (ala `Awk`) is more computationally complex than handling a single conjunctive or disjunctive expression list as `tsv-filter` does.
-* Some tools use multi-threading, others do not.
-(The TSV Utilities do not.)
+* Some tools use multi-threading, others do not. (eBay's TSV Utilities do not.)
 This is a design trade-off.
 Running multiple threads can improve run-times of individual tools.
 However, this may reduce overall throughput when several tools are chained in a command pipeline.

 ### Top four in each benchmark

 The tables below show fastest times for each benchmark.
 One table each for MacOS and Linux.
 Times are in seconds.
-A description of the individual tests can be found in the [March 2017 study](ComparativeBenchmarks2017.md).
+A description of the individual tests can be found in the [March 2017 study](ComparativeBenchmarks2017.md). eBay's TSV Utilities are shown in italics.
+Reference information for all tools is in the [Test Details](#test-details) section.

 #### MacOS: Top-4 in each benchmark